 The results of this study suggest that sharing between SRS and terrestrial FS operating in the 5 775-5 925 MHz band (co-channel) is feasible.
 The interference-to-noise ratio metric shows that even in the static worst-case analysis, including single and aggregated potential interferers, there is a margin of 31.8 dB or more to satisfy the FS protection criteria.
 This implies that the worst-case aggregate interference from even 1513 lunar surface transmitters would not exceed the FS protection criterion.

-A8.3
+A8.3 Sharing studies between fixed satellite service (FSS) and SRS operating in the frequency band 5 775 - 5 925 MHz

+A4.6.1 Study A [USA]

+In Document 7B/200, WP 4A expressed the view that sharing studies to ensure protection of FSS are not required in the 5 775 – 5 925 MHz band, provided that possible future allocations to space research service (space-to-space) in the 5 775 – 5 925 MHz band under WRC-27 agenda item 1.15 are limited to Lunar surface-to-surface communications, as specified in Report ITU-R SA.2553.

+A8.4 Sharing studies between mobile service and SRS operating in the frequency band 5 775 - 5 925 MHz

+A8.4.1 Study A [USA]

+A8.4.1.1 Technical and operational characteristics of SRS operating in the 5 775-5 855 MHz frequency range

+The technical and operational characteristics for SRS systems are based on those available in the Report ITU-R SA.2553, including Table 3.2-4, as summarized in Table A8.4.1.1.

+Table A8.4.1.1